Ayinta Ali: Krush welterweight champion

 Ayinta was scheduled to challenge the reigning Krush Welterweight titleholder Riki Matsuoka at Krush 134 on February 20, 2022, in what was Matsuoka's first title defense.
 The fight was ruled a split decision draw following the first three rounds.
 Ali was awarded the split decision victory after an extra round was contested, with two judges scoring the bout 10–9 for him, while the third judge awarded the same scorecard to Matsuoka.

 Ayinta made his first defense against the one-time Krush Super Lightweight title challenger Kota Nakano at Krush 140 on August 27, 2022.
 He won the fight by a second-round knockout.
 Ayinta knocked his opponent down twice, both times with a right straight, once in the first round and once in the second round.
 Although Nakano was able to beat the eight count both times, he was unsteady on his feet following the second knockdown, which forced the referee to wave the fight off.

 Ayinta faced Takumi Sanekata at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
 He won the fight by unanimous decision, with all three judges awarding him a 30–28 scorecard.

 Ayinta faced the four-weight Rajadamnern Stadium champion Jomthong Strikergym at K-1 World GP 2023 on July 17, 2023.
 He lost the fight by unanimous decision, with two scorecards of 30–26 and one scorecard of 30–27.

-On February 20, 2025, it was announced Ali vacated his Krush Welterweight title as he plans a transition to MMA.
+On February 20, 2025, it was announced that Ali had vacated his Krush Welterweight title as he planned a transition to MMA.